Last Updated: April 21, 2016

-- As a general rule, the advisor should counsel the organization in the exercise of responsibility, be familiar with the organization’s programs and be familiar with College policies and procedures.
+- As a general rule, the advisor should counsel the organization in the exercise of responsibility, be familiar with the organization’s programs and be familiar with University policies and procedures.
 Advisors do not have authority to control the policies of an organization.

 - Specific written recommended duties or expectations of an advisor shall be mutually agreed upon by the advisor and the student organization.
 Some suggestions of what an advisor’s responsibilities might entail are listed online.